Frequently Asked Questions

 Who would benefit from this change to countywide voting on Election Day and through every election?

-Every legally registered voter in the county, regardless of political affiliation, would benefit from this change.
-There are more than 630,000 legally registered voters in Denton County.
+Every legally registered voter in the county, regardless of political affiliation or where they live, would benefit from this change.
+There are more than 640,000 legally registered voters in Denton County.

 Has this been covered in the news media?

-Yes, you can see stories about this issue under "See news coverage."
+Yes, you can see stories about this issue.

 Would a change to voting centers affect other local elections, such as municipal or school board elections?